-What is basis on an S corporation and how does it affect my personal taxes?
+What is shareholder basis on an S corporation and how does it affect my personal taxes?

-Regardless of how tedious the tracking could be for certain shareholders; basis should be updated annually and tracke by the shareholder.
+Regardless of how tedious the tracking could be for certain shareholders; basis should be updated annually and tracked by the shareholder.
+It is not the corporation's responsibility to track a shareholder's stock and debt basis but rather it is the shareholder's responsibility.
 The stockholder basis is referred to as outside basis which is different than the company equity or retained earnings.
 Shareholders should therefore track it for gain and loss recognition purpose.